-A strong password is still essential to keeping your accounts secure, but it's not always enough.
-Even if you have a highly-secure password, it can be compromised in a data breach.
 That's when two-factor authentication (2FA) can save the day.
-With 2FA enabled, your user name and password are not enough for a hacker to access your account.
-Anyone trying to log in would need to provide an additional means of verifying your identity, like a one-time use PIN delivered via an app, text message or email, a physical device that generates a passcode or a biometric device.
+With 2FA enabled, your username and password are insufficient for hackers to access your account.
+Anyone trying to log in would need to provide an additional means of verifying your identity, like a one-time use PIN delivered via an app, text message, or email, a physical device that generates a passcode, or a biometric device.

 However, not all two-factor methods are equally secure.

-Phishing attacks are also more likely over SMS or email, where scammers trick users into handing over their logins through a link, email or text designed to look like a legitimate service.
-As Amnesty International reported, an easy-to-use attack prevalent in North Africa and the Middle East goes like this: While users are logging into the fake site, attackers capture their login and use it for the real site, thereby triggering a genuine 2FA code to be sent to SMS or email – which the user inputs into the spoof site.
+Phishing attacks are also more likely over text or email, where scammers trick users into handing over their logins through a link, email, or text designed to look like a legitimate service.
+While users log into the fake site, attackers capture their login and use it for the real site, triggering a genuine 2FA code to be sent to SMS or email – which the user inputs into the spoof site.

 Whichever you pick, the apps work the same way – by generating six-digit codes that refresh every 30 seconds or so, reducing the likelihood of these codes being scraped and reused.
-And, authenticator apps generate codes regardless of whether you’re online, which is handy if you’re out of reception or roaming.
+And, authenticator apps generate codes regardless of whether you’re online, which is handy if you’re out of reception.

-The only downside comes if you lose or forget your device.
-Once 2FA is enabled, many accounts may by default require a 2FA code to log in every time; corporate accounts may require it for security – and forgetting your phone means being locked out of these accounts.
+The only downside comes if you forget your device.
+Once 2FA is enabled, many accounts require a 2FA code to log in every time, and forgetting your phone means being locked out of these accounts.

 Best two-factor authentication: authenticator keys

-In this case, it’s time to ramp up to an authenticator key, a physical device that plugs into a computer’s USB port or communicates via NFC with a phone to authenticate logins.
+In this case, it’s time to ramp up to an authenticator key, a physical device that plugs into a computer’s USB port, phone's power port, or communicates via NFC with a phone to authenticate logins.
 Apple just started supporting authenticator keys in iOS 16.3 (find out how to update your old iPhone) and Android phones can be used as authenticator keys when adding your Google account to a device for the first time.

-An alternative is OnlyKey ($46.00 on OnlyKey.io, check price on Amazon), which comes with a password manager that stores up to 24 accounts in its offline storage, and unlimited accounts if used with a software password manager.
-Plug it into a computer during a sign-in and it automatically fills in the relevant login.
+An alternative is OnlyKey ($58.99 on OnlyKey.io, check OnlyKey price on Amazon), which comes with a password manager that stores up to 24 accounts in its offline storage.
+Plug it into a computer during a sign-in, and it automatically fills in the relevant login.
 This additionally protects passwords from keylogger malware that might be covertly installed on sites.

 Whatever method you choose, turn on two-factor authentication

-Experts agree that it's important to enable 2FA on your online accounts, whether it’s through SMS, email, app or a physical key.
-You may find some services only offer SMS second-factor authentication, but “don’t let [the potential for phishing] put you off.
-2FA is there to provide an extra hurdle that crooks have to jump over, without removing any hurdles you already have in place,” Duckin says.
-You can find a list of sites that support 2FA at Two Factor Auth.
+Experts agree that enabling 2FA on your online accounts is essential, whether through SMS, email, app, or a physical key.
+You may find some services only offer text second-factor authentication, but don’t let the potential for phishing put you off.
+2FA doesn't remove any existing hurdles; it puts another one in place.

-The good news, however, is that the crooks still need to entice you to a bogus website first, says Duckin.
-Don’t rush logging in, and be extra-wary of emails, messages or pop-ups that lead to external web pages.
-When entering your login or code online, always check the browser address bar — is the address the one you expected to go to?
+The good news, however, is that the crooks still need to entice you to a bogus website first.
+So don't rush logging in; be extra wary of emails, messages, or pop-ups that lead to external web pages.
+When entering your login and code online, always check the browser address bar to ensure it’s correct.

 Finally, you have another great reason to use that other must-have security feature, a password manager: Not only will it generate and save your hard-to-crack logins, but in case of phishing, your password manager will alert you that the website you’re on isn’t the one you usually use, because it won’t contain a login for the scam site’s URL.